Description

 $request->method();

-The return value may be one of GET, POST, PUT, DELETE, OPTIONS, or HEAD.
+The return value can be one of GET, POST, PUT, DELETE, OPTIONS, or HEAD.

 $request->uri();